Siteimprove/alfa/.changeset/twelve-shrimps-call.md

 "@siteimprove/alfa-dom": minor
 ---

-**Added:** New functions `Node.clone` for cloning nodes and optionally replacing children satisfying a predicate
+**Added:** New functions `Node.clone` for cloning nodes and optionally replacing child elements based on a predicate.